Fatimah-Naeem/Flappy-bird/README.md

 # Flappy-bird
-This is code for flappy bird game in C++
+This is code for console based flappy bird game in C++